moodoapplication/homebridge-moodo/README.md

 **showCapsules** (optional): Determines whether controls for the individual capsules are exposed to HomeKit.
 Defaults to `false`.

 **useCapsuleNames** (optional): By default, the capsules are named "Capsule 1" to "Capsule 4".
 If this value is set to `true`, the actual capsule names (i.e. the fragrence names) are shown.
 (Only used if `showCapsules` is `true`)

+**showTimer** (optional): Determines whether a "timer" should be exposed to HomeKit.
+This is a switch with a duration characteristics.
+Changing the switch to ON starts the device and the timer for the specified duration (in seconds).
+When the timer elapses, the device is turned off.
+The duration characteristic is not supported in the Home app.
+Defaults to `false`.

 **isSingleAccessoryModeEnabled** (optional): By default, the capsules are placed in a separate accessory (works best in the Apple Home app).
 If this value is set to `true`, those controls are added to the main accessory instead of a separate accessory.
 (Only used if `showCapsules` is `true`)